 Figure 10 (Left) Bar represents the eigenvalues corresponding to Raman Spectra.
 The points and line are the covariance between response and the principal components of Raman Spectra.
 All the values are normalized to scale from 0 to 1.
 (Middle) Cumulative sum of eigenvalues corresponding to predictors.
 (Right) Cumulative sum of eigenvalues corresponding to responses.
 The top and bottom row corresponds to test and training datasets respectively.

 Figure 10 (left) shows that the first few predictor components are somewhat correlated with response variables.
-In addition the most variation in predictors are explained by less than five components (middle).
-Further, the response variables are highly correlated suggesting that a single latent dimension explains most of the variation (right).
+In addition, the most variation in predictors is explained by less than five components (middle).
+Further, the response variables are highly correlated, suggesting that a single latent dimension explains most of the variation (right).
 We may therefore also believe that the relevant latent space in the response matrix is of dimension one.
-This resembles the design 19 (Figure 2) from our simulation.
+This resembles Design 19 (Figure 2) from our simulation.